Pulchtritude/cart253/README.md

 This bit should attribute any code, assets or other elements used taken from other sources.
 For example:

 > - This project uses [p5.js](https://p5js.org).
-> - The banner image is a work of digital art made in the now defunct Corel Vector (previously Gravit Designer) Software.
+> - The banner image is a work of digital art made by me!
-> - The barking sound effect is "single dog bark 1" by crazymonke9 from freesound.org: https://freesound.org/people/crazymonke9/sounds/418107/

 ## License